Nexmo/nexmo-developer/_documentation/conversation/code-snippets/event/get-event.md

 # Get an Event

-In this code snippet you will see how to get an Event.
+In this code snippet you learn how to get an Event.

 ## Example